Scalingo/documentation/_posts/addons/2000-01-01-docker-image-addon.md

 Thanks to this addon, you'll be able to get back the **Docker Images** that have been built when deploying your application in our infrastructure.

-Everytime you push code to Scalingo, a *build* is triggered resulting in the construction of a Docker Image.
+Each time you push code to Scalingo, a *build* is triggered resulting in the construction of a Docker Image.
 When this build phase is successful we try to *deploy* this **Docker Image** by trying to run it on our cloud.
 This addon lets you download every Docker Image that has been built by Scalingo.

 ## Use cases

-Because the docker image is the exact same one we're running in our cloud, you can use it to debug your production code or as a **pledge of reversibility**.
+Because the Docker image is the exact same one we are running in our cloud, you can use it to debug your production code or as a **pledge of reversibility**.

 You can also use Scalingo as a **Docker Integration Platform**.
 You push your code from one side and get a generic Docker Image on the other.
 You can then use Scalingo for your staging environments and run the final Docker image on your own private cloud or the one from your customers.
-It's especially useful when your customers ask to run your application in their own environments for various reasons (Big Co wanting to controll their infrastructure, legal reasons like in the MedTech world for instance).
+It's especially useful when your customers ask to run your application in their own environments for various reasons (Big Co wanting to control their infrastructure, legal reasons like in the MedTech world for instance).

 ## Setup of the addon

-Provision the add for your application from our web dashboard or with our CLI:
+Provision the addon for your application from our web dashboard or with our CLI:

 ```bash
 $ scalingo addons-add scalingo-docker-image base-plan